-Theories with Full Isotopy

-In chapters 12 through 15 we carefully developed the principles of anyon diagrammatics.
+Theories with Tetrahedral Symmetry (or Full Isotopy) In chapters 12 through 15 we carefully developed the principles of anyon diagrammatics in quite a bit of generality.
 In the current chapter we aim for a slightly simplified and abbreviated, but still extremely useful, version of the diagrammatic rules developed (roughly axiomatically) in the prior chapters.
 Our original intent for a TQFT was to develop rules that would map a labeled knot or link diagram into a complex amplitude output (as in Fig. 7.1) in a way that would be invariant under any smooth deformations (isotopy) of space-time.
-Most generally in topological theories, we found that there could some restrictions on what sort of deformations of space-time would leave the output unchanged (See for example section 14.1.1).
+Most generally in topological theories, we found that there could some restrictions on what sort of deformations of space-time would leave the output unchanged (See for example section 14.4).
 In the current section we will focus on a simpler class of theories where these impediments are lifted.
 In particular the topological theories of this chapter have the property that they give the same output amplitude for any smooth deformation of space-time (treating world lines as ribbons).
 In other words, in this chapter we assume our theories have "full isotopy" invariance (or "regular isotopy" invariance as discussed in section 2.6.1).
 An example of such full isotopy is shown in Fig. 16.1.
+Such invariance is essentially equivalent to something we call "tetrahedral symmetry" which we will decsribe further below.

 Fig. 16.1 For a theory with full isotopy invariance (regular isotopy invariance) these two diagrams must evaluate to the same result since one can be continuously deformed into the other treating the lines as ribbons.

-16.1 Planar Diagrams We start by considering only planar diagrams, so we do not allow overand under-crossings (which we re-introduce in section 16.2).
+16.1 Planar Diagrams

+We start by considering only planar diagrams, so we do not allow overand under-crossings (which we re-introduce in section 16.2).
 Because of our specialization to these fully isotopy invariant theories, our rules for diagrammatic manipulation will be slightly easier than those in chapter 12.
-1We can think of any direction as being time, although it is sometimes most convenient to think of time as up.

-Fig. 16.2 For the isotopy invariant theories considered in this chapter, this deformation is allowed.
 As in chapter 12 there is still a bra and ket interpretation of diagrams.
-Roughly we can think of cutting a diagram in half and viewing one side as a bra and the other as a ket1.
+Roughly we can think of cutting a diagram in half and viewing one side as a bra and the other as a ket.
 We can also roughly think of these diagrams as being world lines of particles moving in 1+1 dimensions.
 16.1.1 Planar Diagrammatic Rules In this chapter all (regular) isotopy of lines is allowed.
 In particular we are freely allowed to make the deformation shown in Fig. 16.2.
-In the language of Fig.14.5 we are assuming all $\epsilon_a = +1$.
+In the language of Fig.14.5 we are assuming all $\epsilon_a = +1$ .
 As in previous chapters we would like to use F-matrices to help us convert one diagram into another.
-Although we previously found that bending lines up and down (as in Fig. 14.10) can incur nontrivial factors, in this chapter we instead assume no such nontrivial factors so we may turn up and down legs freely.
+Although we previously found that bending lines up and down (as in Fig. 14.17) can incur nontrivial factors, in this chapter we instead assume no such nontrivial factors so we may turn up and down legs freely.
 Our F-matrix can thus be written as in Fig. 16.3.
 Note that the conventions we use in this chapter are different from that of the previous chapter but instead match those introduced by Levin and Wen [2005].